NorthStar Transitions

 NorthStar Transitions - Boulder, CO

 Northstar Transitions is a substance and mental health treatment facility located at 3004 Arapahoe Avenue in the 80303 zip code in Boulder, CO.
 It is operated by a private for-profit organization.
-Northstar Transitions provides administers naltrexone, prescribes suboxone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Northstar Transitions include brief intervention, motivational incentives and relapse prevention.
+Northstar Transitions provides suboxone prescription, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Northstar Transitions include dialectical behavior therapy, substance use counseling approach and trauma counseling.
 Northstar Transitions also specializes in detox services and offers cocaine detoxification, inpatient opioid detoxification and methamphetamines detoxification.
-Northstar Transitions provides partial hospitalization, intensive outpatient treatment program and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides halfway house, inpatient detoxification and residential substance abuse treatment.
+Northstar Transitions provides outpatient day treatment, long-term rehab and regular outpatient treatment.
+It also provides inpatient detoxification, inpatient treatment for dual diagnosis and transitional and sober living.

 Address: 3004 Arapahoe Avenue, Boulder, CO 80303